The Royal Picture Gallery Mauritshuis, The Hague, Netherlands

-The Palitz Fellowship is an exciting new research and international education opportunity for MIT undergradutes.
+The Palitz Fellowship in The Hague is an exciting research and international education opportunity for MIT undergraduate students.

-Areas of study can include any aspect of culture, art, or history in the Dutch and Flemish Golden Age, for example: history of science, horticulture, or cartography; the art market; economic history; or the technologies of print making and book production.
+Areas of study can include any aspect of history, art, or culture in the Dutch and Flemish Golden Age, for example: history of science, horticulture, or cartography; the art market; economic history; or the technologies of print making and book production.

 Scope